Snapped is a companion piece to the hugely successful, "I turned away and she was gone"

 7 Hopkins St, Salt River, +27 (0)21 447 1950, email@example.com.

-New Harbour Distillery - Woodstock
+Head to the corner of New Harbour Distillery - Woodstock

 The New Harbour Distillery is located in Woodstock, and is the only carbon-neutral entry on this list!
 Their ethos is to create sensational spirits while still leaving as small a mark on Mother Nature as possible.
 All of the byproducts from the distilling process are recycled and reused by local farms as fertiliser, which is then returned in the form of fresh botanicals for the gin-making process.
 Their gin range includes a rooibos-infused gin and a Spekboom/iGwanitsha gin.
 They also manufacture vodka, in case gin is not really your tipple (although how you are this far down the list is beyond me).
 All of their spirits are made in small batches by both innovative practices and experimental procedures.
 This certainly isn’t an easy way out, in fact the distillery process is much harder!